Tinder (app): User behavior

 In August 2015, journalist Nancy Jo Sales wrote in Vanity Fair that Tinder operates within a culture of users seeking sex without relationships.
-In 2017, the Department of Communications Studies at Texas Tech University conducted a study to see how infidelity was connected to the Tinder app.
-The experiment was conducted on 550 students from an unnamed university in the Southwestern United States.
-The students first provided their demographic information and then answered questions regarding Tinder's link to infidelity.
-The results showed that more than half reported having seen somebody on Tinder who they knew was in an exclusive relationship (63.9%), while 73.1% of participants reported that they knew male friends who used Tinder while in a relationship, and 56.1% reported that they had female friends who used Tinder while in a relationship.
-Psychologists Douglas T. Kenrick, Sara E. Gutierres, Laurie L. Goldberg, Steven Neuberg, Kristin L. Zierk, and Jacquelyn M. Krones have demonstrated experimentally that following exposure to photographs or stories about desirable potential mates, human subjects decrease their ratings of commitment to their current partners.
-David Buss has estimated that approximately 30 percent of the men on Tinder are married.
+In 2017, the Department of Communications Studies at Texas Tech University conducted a study to see how infidelity was connected to Tinder.
+The experiment was conducted on 550 students from an unnamed university in the southwestern United States.
+The students first provided their demographic information and then answered questions about Tinder's link to infidelity.
+The results showed that more than half reported having seen somebody on Tinder they knew was in an exclusive relationship (63.9%), while 73.1% of participants reported that they knew male friends who used Tinder while in a relationship, and 56.1% reported that they had female friends who used Tinder while in a relationship.
+Psychologists Douglas T. Kenrick, Sara E. Gutierres, Laurie L. Goldberg, Steven Neuberg, Kristin L. Zierk, and Jacquelyn M. Krones have demonstrated experimentally that after exposure to photos of or stories about desirable potential mates, people decrease their ratings of commitment to their partners.
+David Buss has estimated that approximately 30% of men on Tinder are married.

-Prior to Tinder's launch in 2012, most online dating services matched people according to their autobiographical information, such as interests, hobbies, and future plans.
-Tinder, however, places a higher weight on first impressions.
+Before Tinder, most online dating services matched people according to their autobiographical information, such as interests, hobbies, and future plans.
+Tinder places a higher weight on first impressions.
 For social scientists studying human courtship behavior, Tinder offers a much simpler environment than its predecessors.
-In a 2016 study analyzing the behavior of Tinder users in New York City and London, researchers created with three profiles using stock photographs, two with actual photographs of volunteers, one with no photos whatsoever, and one that was apparently deactivated.
+In a 2016 study analyzing Tinder users' behavior in New York City and London, researchers created with three profiles using stock photography, two with actual photographs of volunteers, one with no photos, and one that was apparently deactivated.
 All pictures were of people of average physical attractiveness.
-These profiles then liked all profiles that were presented to them, and then counted the number of returning likes.
+These profiles then liked all profiles presented to them, and then counted the number of returning likes.
 The researchers found that men liked a large proportion of the profiles they viewed, but received returning likes only 0.6% of the time, while women were much more selective but received matches 10% of the time.
 Men received matches at a much slower rate than women.
-Once they received a match, women were far more likely than men to send a message, 21% compared to 7%, but they took more time before doing so.
+Once they received a match, women were far more likely than men to send a message, 21% compared to 7%, but took more time to do so.
 Tyson and his team found that for the first two-thirds of messages from each sex, women sent them within 18 minutes of receiving a match compared to five minutes for men.
 Men's first messages had an average of 12 characters and were typical simple greetings; by contrast, initial messages by women averaged 122 characters.